StefRuseva88/spa-e2e-tests/README.md

 1. **Running QUnit Tests:**

-i.
-Open `test.html:`

-   - Right-click on `test.html` and select "Open with Live Server" to launch it in your browser.
+- Open `test.html:` and right-click on `test.html` then select "Open with Live Server" to launch it in your browser.
+You should see the test interface displayed.

-ii.
-Check Initial Setup:

-   - At this stage, you should see the test page.

-3. **Running Playwright Tests:**
+2. **Running Playwright Tests:**

-    i.
-Write Playwright Tests:

-   - In the Playwright_tests folder, create a new file, e.g., `e2e.test.js`, and write your Playwright tests.
+- In the `Playwright_tests folder`, create a new file, e.g., `e2e.test.js`, and write your Playwright tests.

-   ii.
-Run Playwright Tests:

 - Execute the tests using one of the following command:

 ```
 npx playwright test/npm run test
 ```

-   iii.
-View Test Results:

 - The results will be displayed in the terminal.
 You can also generate a report by running:

 ```
 npx playwright show-report